biofold/PhD-SNPg/README.md

 OUTPUT

-      PhD-SNP resturns in output a probabilistic score between 0 and 1.
+      PhD-SNP returns in output a probabilistic score between 0 and 1.
 If the score is >0.5 the variants is predicted as disease related.
 The probability is added as an extra column to the input file.
 An example of output is reported below.

         1       10042376        C       G       0.1652
         1       197094291       C       T       0.9427